Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 ## Task 1
 * Objective: analyze your industry and decide your primary and support activities

-For carrying out the industry analysis we are going to cover several topics such as the market size, market forecast, company’s profit and number of employees.
-In fact, it is important to clarify that the United States is the country leading this industry.
-Thus, most of the information is going to be related to the aforementioned country.
-According to what is mentioned in the market research report of IBISworld about the Medical Instrument & Supply Manufacturing Industry in the US, the market size ranges around $84billions a quite significant amount.
-Indeed, the market size has been increasing at a considerable rate over the last 6 years.
-Undoubtedly, it is important to mention that the Coronavirus Disease 2019 (COVID-19) pandemic triggered unprecedented increased demand for some medical devices.
-Regarding the Porter analysis and important opportunity for this industry is the fact that the population is aging.
-This demographic factor  may have a  significant effect on demand for medical supplies and instruments, as their need for care drives increases in overall public and private health expenditure.
-In contrast, possible constraints to industry growth may come in the form of reduced hospital capital equipment spending amid tight credit market conditions, stressed government budgets and soft demand for elective medical procedures.
-As mentioned on the NAICS  website the total Marketable US Businesses are 4470 which represents a  % of overall.

 ***
 * Your company's name: ProTech
 ***